-Certain key data used to compile environment taxes, such as SUT, are available on the CSO website.
+Certain key data used to compile environment taxes, such as the Supply-Use table, are available on the CSO website.
 Other data are available internally in CSO, these are confidential and so in accordance with Statistics Act, 1993 cannot be accessed under the terms of the Freedom of Information Act, 1997.
 Such data are not disclosed by the CSO to any other Government Department or outside body.